sean-cho/Epicopy/README.md

 # Epicopy

 Epicopy is an R package that obtains copy number variation (CNV) information from Illumina Human Methylation 450K microarrays.
-If the users have their own reference normal samples or decide to not use any normals for reference (see vignette after installation), Epicopy can be used as a standalone package.
+If the users have their own reference normal samples or decide to not use any normals for reference (see Usage section below), Epicopy can be used as a standalone package.

-If not, the users may choose to install its companion package **"EpicopyData"** which contains a series of normal tissues compiled from the Cancer Genome Atlas (TCGA) effort.
+If not, users may choose to install its companion package **"EpicopyData"** which contains a series of normal tissues compiled from the Cancer Genome Atlas (TCGA) effort.
 It contains normal tissues from three sources; thyroid, breast, and lung.
 For more information on EpicopyData please visit the [EpicopyData page](https://github.com/sean-cho/EpicopyData).

 ---